favsiajos7/library-api-oop-Favour-Josiah-905005074-BSEM1202/README.md

 # Library API System using FastAPI (OOP Project)

-## Descriptions
+## Description
 This project is a Library Management API built using FastAPI and Object-Oriented Programming (OOP) principles.
 It allows users to search for books, borrow books, and return books through a simple and efficient RESTful API system.
-The system is designed to simulate a real-world library where multiple users can interact with the database at the same time.
+The system simulates a real-world library where multiple users can interact with the system at the same time.

 ## Features